Developer: Data West Publisher: Data West Release: 06/07/91 Genre: Shooter

 I say that but that isn’t entirely true.
 Rayxanber II’s difficulty comes from more than just weak weapons.
 I found a lot of the enemy placement to be questionable.
 Enemies appear from all sides of the screen.
 There’s nothing wrong with that but any sensible game at least choreographs their appearance.
 Not so here.
 Rayxanber II delights in its gotcha moments and is full of these at every turn.
 Boss battles require insane flight skills just to reach their weak point.
 The boss of the fifth stage is still one of the most unbelievable creations I’ve come across in some time.
 And if you die you might as well reset, the bosses are near impossible with the standard shot.

 It truly is a shame that Rayxanber II is so flawed as I like a lot of its levels.
-The rare times where the game’s flaws aren’t in the way show that underneath is what could have been a solid game.
+The rare times where the game’s flaws are not in the way show that underneath is what could have been a solid game.
 Stage three is a unique take on the shooter staple massive battle fortress.
 Here it is a massive mecha crab where you must avoid its legs while fighting incoming enemies.
 It is an awesome premise let down by so many enemy waves from every direction that I question if someone play tested it.
 The final level is a maze of tunnels where you must duck in between different paths to avoid enemies and a ship eater.
 Unfortunately it moves too fast and is far too long, and the lack of any checkpoint kills it.

 About the only positive I can give with few caveats is that the game looks amazing.
 There is no question that Rayxanber was “inspired” by R-Type.
 However the quality of the art and sprites set it apart.
 The biomechanical designs are top class and varied, with few stages sharing the same enemies.
 Rayxanber II has a generous amount of parallax scrolling and tosses around massive sprites with reckless abandon.
 Unfortunately slowdown is present and pretty crippling at times.
 The game shows little restraint and as a result stages three and four devolve into a slide show at times.
-The soundtrack is great but unfortunately is mostly recycled from the first game.
+The soundtrack is great but unfortunately is mostly from the first game.

 In Closing